mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.generator.cost.active.polynomial[1]
 ```

 By setting `active = 2` within the function, we express our intent to specify the active power cost using the `active` key.
 By using a value of `2`, we choose to use a polynomial cost model for the associated generator.
 This flexibility is necessary when we have previously defined a piecewise linear cost function for the same generator.
 In such cases, we can set `active = 1` to utilize the piecewise linear cost function to represent the cost of the corresponding generator.
 Thus, we can choose between these two cost functions according to the requirements of the simulation.
-Users can also define both piecewise and polynomial costs within a single function call.
+Users can also provide both `piecewise` and `polynomial` data in a single function call; the value assigned to `active` or `reactive` then selects which of the two cost models is currently used for that power type.

 ---